Semi-Bandit Learning for Monotone Stochastic Optimization: Censored and Binary Feedback

 The second inequality uses \eqref{eq: TV dist} and the last inequality uses that $\epsilon_i \leq \epsilon_j$ for all $i \leq j$.

 We can now bound the TV distance:

 The first inequality uses \eqref{eq:censored-tv} for $b\le c-1$ and \eqref{eq: TV dist} for $c$.
 This implies the TV bound in the theorem because $n_c \geq m_c$.
-Finally, observe that when the output distribution $\calE=\calE_k$ is capped by $a_c$ we obtain the distribution $\calE_c$. \end{proof}
+Finally, observe that when the output distribution $\calE=\calE_k$ is capped by $a_c$ we obtain the distribution $\calE_c$. \end{proof} Combining \Cref{valid distribution}, \Cref{sto dominate}, and \Cref{claim: TV dist} completes the proof of Theorem~\ref{thm:emp-stoch-dom-censored}. \end{proof} The sampling algorithm and analysis can be extended to binary feedback in a straightforward way.
+We now describe the changes needed.